 In Accordance with EU NCER Article 20:

-5.5.1 Power flows across the National Electricity Transmission System are managed by NGESO operating within derived transmission constraint boundaries.
-These constraints are dependent on transmission asset outage conditions and are optimised by NGESO.
-Operating within transmission constraint limits may require NGESO to instruct balancing actions of Balancing Service Providers; eg Bid Offer Acceptances (BOAs).
-In addition, NGESO has several bespoke actions available to assist with the power flow management on the National Electricity Transmission System.
+5.5.1 Power flows across the National Electricity Transmission System are managed by NESO operating within derived transmission constraint boundaries.
+These constraints are dependent on transmission asset outage conditions and are optimised by NESO.
+Operating within transmission constraint limits may require NESO to instruct balancing actions of Balancing Service Providers; eg Bid Offer Acceptances (BOAs).
+In addition, NESO has several bespoke actions available to assist with the power flow management on the National Electricity Transmission System.

-5.5.2 Emergency Instructions can be used to decrease/increase power exported/imported from the GB Total System Users (including disconnection), as detailed in the Grid Code BC2.9, for example, instructions issued to Network Operators to take appropriate action on their networks or instructions issued by NGESO through Grid Code OC6B and OC7 requiring Network Operators to require tripping of Embedded Generation to control high frequencies.
+5.5.2 Emergency Instructions can be used to decrease/increase power exported/imported from the GB Total System Users (including disconnection), as detailed in the Grid Code BC2.9, for example, instructions issued to Network Operators to take appropriate action on their networks or instructions issued by NESO through Grid Code OC6B and OC7 requiring Network Operators to require tripping of Embedded Generation to control high frequencies.
 In the case of HVDC Interconnectors, an Emergency Instruction can also be a reversal of flow – leading to an effective increase in generation or demand on part of the National Electricity Transmission System on the basis that the Transmission System on the remote end of the Interconnector has the capability to do so without placing it at risk.

-5.5.3 Special Actions, as defined in the Grid Code BC1.7, are bespoke and bilaterally agreed between NGESO and specific National Electricity Transmission System Users.
-These are agreed in advance so that they can be implemented swiftly on instruction by NGESO following a specified credible event.
+5.5.3 Special Actions, as defined in the Grid Code BC1.7, are bespoke and bilaterally agreed between NESO and specific National Electricity Transmission System Users.
+These are agreed in advance so that they can be implemented swiftly on instruction by NESO following a specified credible event.

 5.5.4 Generator Operational Tripping Schemes are installed to prevent circuit thermal overloads, voltage excursions and/or system instability problems in post-fault timescales, or to protect consumer demand and/or Network Operator’s systems against the loss of the generator/super grid system connections or islanding of generation.